gedeontofidji/Documentation/pages/mydoc/mydoc_powerapps.md

 ```

 ### 🗂️ Tab functions
-To check whether a tab is open or closed
+To check whether a tab is open or closed. `return a string: expanded or collapsed`
 ```
 formContext.ui.tabs.get("TabName").getDisplayState();
-return a string: expanded or collapsed if (context.ui.tabs.get("TabName").getDisplayState() === "collapsed");
+if (context.ui.tabs.get("TabName").getDisplayState() === "collapsed");
 ```
 </div>